soanvig/mm-jsr/README.md

 Everything (sliders, labels, bars) work in % positions, which means that the position of elements should be window size-independent.

+See default styles in `src/assets/scss/main.scss`.

 ### Slider dot

 Since slider is bigger than the dot itself to make targetting easier, the dot is painted on `::before` pseudoelement.

+## Active slider

+When moving slider by mouse (or finger) slider receives `.jsr_slider--active` class which indicates, that this slider is moving.
+It is removed after releasing mouse button (finger).
+It is not styled by default.

 ### Merged labels in general, and their separator